Rami-Aridi/projectx1/README.md

-# projectx1
+# Project X1

-3-in-One Debian, aaPanel, Portainer, and AI.
+## Project X1:##
+Is a Debian Server with aaPanel, Portainer CE, and Local AI